ScottLogic/blog/_posts/2025-08-08-custom-query-language-antlr-elasticsearch.md

 linkStyle default stroke:#c41565
 </pre>

-In contrast, an inverted index maps from tokens to document identifiers.
-This data model is optimised for searching based on tokens.
+In contrast, an inverted index (or secondary index) maps from tokens to document identifiers and is optimised for searching based on tokens.
+Secondary indices are commonly found in other database platforms but the implementation in Elasticsearch (which utilises [the underlying Lucene engine](https://lucene.apache.org/)) is particularly well-suited to text search.
 If we want to find documents with the token `dog`, it's as simple as looking in the inverted index.
 This approach enables efficient searching, especially for free-text queries with many tokens.

 <pre class="mermaid" style="text-align:center">
 ---